Freedom Front Plus: Groenewald leadership and resurgence (2016–2025)

-In 2016, Pieter Groenewald took over leadership of the VF Plus.
+In 2016, Pieter Groenewald took over leadership of the FF Plus.
 He oversaw a pivot of the party away from being an exclusive abode for Afrikaners to that of one for all minorities, with a special focus on Afrikaans-speaking minorities.
 This was highlighted when the FF Plus and the Bruin Bemagtiging Beweging (Brown Movement) – an interest group focused on Coloureds led by Peter Marais, the former premier of the Western Cape – formed an official alliance.
 This ultimately led to Marais being elected as the party's candidate for premier of the Western Cape for the 2019 elections.

 2019 national and provincial elections

 FF Plus voter support increased substantially in the 2019 general election, with the party growing its vote total by 250,000, to 2.38% of the national vote, earning ten seats in the National Assembly.
 This was more than the nine seats that the old Freedom Front had received in 1994.
 Additionally, it gained eight seats in the provincial legislatures, for a total of eleven.
 In the 2014 general election, the FF Plus won seats in three provincial legislatures, in 2019, it won seats in eight out of the nine provincial legislatures.
 Its new supporters were largely Afrikaners and Coloured voters from the Western Cape who had previously supported the DA.

 Following the 2019 general election, the FF Plus won three wards from the Democratic Alliance (DA) in municipal by-elections in the North West Province and continued to show growth in various other municipal by-elections in Gauteng, Limpopo and Mpumalanga.